Patient Financial Services

-Even if you decline to share your health care information, Medicare will still use your information for some purposes, like assessing the financial and quality of care performance of the providers participating in ACOs.
+Even if you decline to share your health care information, Medicare will still use your information for some purposes, like assessing the providers’ financial and quality of care performance in ACOs.
 Also, Medicare may share some of your health care information with ACOs when measuring the quality of care given by health care providers participating in those ACOs.

 If you have questions or concerns, call Jason Coley, Executive Director of Physician Services and Clinic Operations at (662) 293-7678 or we can discuss them next time you’re in our clinic office.
 You can also call 1-800-MEDICARE and tell the representative you’re calling to learn more about ACOs, or visit Medicare.gov/acos.html.

 Frequently Asked Questions